ct-clmsn/miniaturist/README.md

-The distributed vocabulary building tool prints to the stdout of each machine it is running upon; it is suggested that users pipe the output of the distributed vocabulary building tool to a distributed filesystem using a filename that is unique to the locality identifier (integer) of the program instance, or in a /tmp directory that can be remotely accessible and copied from.
+The distributed vocabulary building tool prints to the stdout of each machine it is running upon; it is suggested that users pipe the output of the distributed vocabulary building tool to a distributed filesystem using a filename that is: unique to the locality identifier (integer) of the program instance, or in a /tmp directory that is remotely accessible for a file copy (scp).

 ## How To Build